MarcSchluperAtIntel/SpecDrivenDevelopment/Specifications/specification.md

 12. **Store Modification**: Existing store information can be updated to reflect name changes, closures, or other relevant details that affect shopping planning.

 13. **Store Removal**: Users can remove stores from their system, with appropriate warnings about impact on product availability data.

+### Recipes Page Tests

+14. **Recipe Creation**: Users can add new recipes by specifying the recipe name, how many people it serves, and selecting which products it requires.

+15. **Products Required**: During recipe creation and editing, users can select multiple products that are ingredients.
+Upon updating the recipe, all its ingredients are persisted.

+16. **Filter by Product**: Users can select a product and see what recipes use the selected product as ingredient.

 ## Core User Workflow